10 Best Concrete Saws – Reviews & Buyer’s Guide 2023

 8. Makita 4100NHX1 Concrete-Saw

 This cement saw from Makita is very compact and portable.
-It has a shallow cut depth of 1⅜ inches, so you won’t be using it for anything major.
-However, it’s very light at only 6.5 pounds, and much more manageable than the large wet saws.
+It has a shallow cut depth of 1⅜ inches, and you can’t use it for heavy-duty jobs.
+However, it’s very light at only 6.5 pounds and much more manageable than the large wet saws.
 Of course, that’s another drawback.
 This is not a wet saw and doesn’t have hookups for water.

-The 9.6-amp motor is plenty powerful for the small 4-inch blade size, and it cuts through concrete quickly with little effort.
-Although this saw operates well and is plenty powerful, since it can’t make the large cuts often necessary of a cement saw, it’s capped out at the eighth position on this list.
+The 9.6-amp motor is powerful for the small 4-inch blade size, and it cuts through concrete quickly with little effort.
+Although this saw operates well, since it can’t make the large cuts often necessary of a cement saw, it’s capped out at the eighth position on this list.

 - Portable